 They are now seeking work-life balance, more time flexibility, upskilling opportunities, and the ability to enhance their income potential.
 While Gen Z is leading the conversation with their radical outlook on life, the rest are not far behind in voicing the need for a way out; towards a work environment that offers them a scope of growth.

 The gig economy that rose as a survival mechanism for many has now become a promise of expansion, optimizing one’s potential, and achieving financial freedom.

-Let’s dive into the potential of the gig economy in improving the current scenario.
+Let’s dive into the potential of the gig economy in improving the current scenario that concerns quiet quitting.